Who Needs Affordable Homes?

 History of NWMTCLT

-In 2023 NWMTCLT is working to add homes in Whitefish, Columbia Falls, Bigfork and Polson through various public, private and nonprofit partnerships.
-NWMTCLT will add two new Trailview CLT Homes in Whitefish as part of out 2023 Capital Campaign.
+In 2024 NWMTCLT will add homes in Whitefish, Columbia Falls, Bigfork and Polson through various public, private and nonprofit partnerships.
+NWMTCLT has plans to add 4 to 11 more homes to its inventory in 2024 and 2025.